sahatwar/liable/README.md

 # liable
 ## Goals

-The software was started with following goals in mind:
+The project was started with following goals in mind:
 1. Track public grievances in public
 2. Public should have the last say in resolutions
 3. Catch the culprits behind any discrepencies